-In a global environment where the economies and experiences of countries are increasingly shared and interdependent, it seems logical that the growth experience of one country might be importantly related to the growth experience of other countries, especially those other countries with which the first country is most economically intertwined.
-Still, most models of economic growth look at countries in isolation, ignoring any of the potential spatial effects of growth (or lack of growth) from neighboring countries.
-Understanding the interactions and relationships between the growth experiences of different countries could enlighten policymakers about how to achieve consistent, stable growth.
+In a global environment where economies are increasingly interdependent, it seems logical that the growth experience of one country might be importantly related to the growth experience of other countries.
+In spite of this, most models of economic growth examine countries in isolation, ignoring the potential for spillover effects from growth in neighboring countries.
+A better understanding of the channels through which economies influence one another's growth experience could enlighten policymakers about how to achieve consistent, stable growth.

-Spatial growth spillovers could have strong policy implications for developed and developing countries alike.
+Spatial growth spillovers could have important policy implications for developed and developing countries alike.
 If spatial effects are positive, coordinated efforts among neighbors might be able to jumpstart growth for an entire region.
-Given the existence of growth spillovers, the best way to create growth in a region may be to target one or two specific countries for aid or intervention and to allow the resulting effects to spread through spatial channels.
-On the other hand, if net spatial effects are negative, policymakers would want to find ways to circumvent these spillover effects, in which case understanding the spatial effects might be even more important.
-The existence of un-modeled spillovers, either positive or negative, could also lead to biased estimation of the impacts of the myriad programs targeting growth.
+Given knowledge of the pattern of growth spillovers, the best way to create growth in a region may be to target one or two specific countries for aid or intervention and to allow the resulting effects to spread through spatial channels.
+Alternatively, if spatial effects are negative, policymakers would want to know the mechanisms through which these occur to find ways to circumvent these spillover effects.
+The existence of unmodeled spillovers, either positive or negative, would also lead to biased estimation of the impacts of the myriad programs targeting growth.
+In all of these cases, identifying the sign and existence of spatial effects in the growth process is a necessary first step.

 Using a panel of countries in continental North, Central, and South America over a thirty year period, this paper estimates a Spatial Durbin Model of the growth process, finding evidence of statistically significant negative growth spillovers.
 These results are robust to other spatial weighting schemes and to changes in the spatial model used.
-Using the estimated spatial effects from the preferred model, the dollar value of net spillovers from a growth shock in one country are economically significant as well as statistically significant.
+Using the estimated spatial effects from the preferred model, a simulated shock to growth in a single country is seen to have spillover effects that are economically meaningful as well.

-This paper contributes to the limited literature on spatial models of international growth by focusing on and incorporating three ways in which basic spatial models have been improved.
-However, these improvements have not yet become common in the literature.
+This paper extends the current literature on spatial models of international growth in three ways.
 First, few spatial models of international growth engage in any clear, empirical model selection procedure.
 This paper follows the approaches of Elhorst (2010) and LeSage and Pace (2009) to determine the appropriate spatial model.
-A second area of potential improvement is a shift away from the use of panels which contain countries from all over the globe but have only limited coverage in most regions.
-Spatial effects are likely to be localized, making a global focus questionable, and shocks which are common to groups of countries within a region may be heterogeneous across regions and difficult to account for using global time fixed effects.
-By focusing on only a single region (the continental Americas) and having almost complete coverage, these issues are not a concern in this study.
-The third improvement is appropriately distinguishing between common shocks to countries in the panel and growth spillovers.
-Failure to account for common shocks leads to an upward bias in estimates of spatial relationships.
+Second, many existing papers use panels which contain countries from all over the globe but have only limited coverage in most regions.
+Spatial effects are likely to be localized, making a global focus questionable.
+Shocks which are common to groups of countries within a region may be heterogeneous across regions and difficult to account for using global time fixed effects.
+By focusing on only a single region (the continental Americas)

+and having almost complete coverage, this study can address these concerns.
+Third, this paper distinguishes clearly between common shocks to countries and actual growth spillovers.
+Failure to account for common shocks can lead to an upward bias in estimates of spatial relationships.
 The standard panel data approach to dealing with common shocks is to include time-period fixed effects.
-Few spatial models of international growth have done this, in part because the inclusion of fixed effects in spatial models leads to biased estimates of model parameters.
+In spite of this, few spatial models of international growth have incorporated fixed effects, in part because doing so in spatial models leads to biased estimates of model parameters.
 This paper includes time period fixed effects, but also employs the bias correction procedure of Lee and Yu (2010).